mcgroarty/sl-chat-merge/DESIGN.md

 - **In-Memory Processing**: All file lists, directory structures, and merged content are processed in memory
   - No temporary files are created or used
   - File lists and merge operations are held in memory during processing
+- **Path Handling**:
+  - Paths can be absolute or use `~` for home directory (expanded to user's home directory on all platforms)
+  - Always use forward slash (`/`) as directory separator (works on all platforms including Windows)
+  - Supports space characters in file and directory names
+  - No other environment variable expansion supported
+  - Relative paths are not supported
-- **Path Handling**: Strips source/destination base path from file list to create relative paths for comparison
+  - Strips base path from file list to create relative paths for comparison
+- **Line Endings**: Always writes Unix-style line endings (LF, `\n`) regardless of source file format
 - **Case Sensitivity**: Uses case-insensitive matching for `.txt` files and pattern filters
 - **Symbolic Links**: Follows symbolic links during directory traversal